 Teaching and Learning

-I teach in the areas I research, and my research informs my teaching.
-I encourage students to think critically about public law and to independently develop an understanding of the state and how it is empowered and constrained.
+I teach in the areas that I research, and my research informs my teaching.
+I encourage students to think critically about public law and to independently form an understanding of the state, how it is empowered and constrained, and the consequences of our public law arrangements.

 The modules I teach are: